-In recent years, a large effort is being performed in the field of IoT gateway that is located between cloud and end devices.
-Although there is a large amount of work being done to enable the gateway at the edge layer, there is only a small improvement towards providing intelligence to the gateway by extracting the knowledge from the raw data at IoT gateway to make the decision locally.
-Furthermore, few types of research performed in collaborating between the IoT gateway and the cloud when the gateway is unable to analyze the data, make the decision and take the action.
+In recent years, a large effort has been performed in the field of IoT gateway that is located between the cloud and the end devices.
+Although there has been a large amount of work being done to enable the gateway at the edge layer, there is only a small improvement towards providing intelligence to the gateway by extracting the knowledge from the raw data at IoT gateway to make the decision locally.
+Furthermore, there have been a few types of research performed in collaborating between the IoT gateway and the cloud, when the gateway is unable to analyze data, make decision and take action.